nanoc/nanoc.app/content/docs/3-getting-started.md

 Compiling the Site
 ------------------

 Before doing anything else, make sure the current working directory is the site you just created.
 All nanoc commands, except for <kbd>create_site</kbd>, require the current working directory to be a nanoc site.
-So, if you haven't done it before:
+So, if you haven’t done it before:

 <pre title="Going into the site directory"><span class="prompt">%</span> <kbd>cd tutorial</kbd>
 <span class="prompt">tutorial%</span></pre>